Professional Counselor

 What are your top specialties?

-I am passionate about supporting clients from all walks of life, and I strive to create a space that honors each client's unique cultural background and identities.
 I am passionate about working with individuals in adolescence and adulthood experiencing stress, anxiety, mood swings, life transitions, trauma concerns, and identity exploration.
 Additionally, I work with couples to improve communication, connection, and conflict resolution within the relationship.

 What would you say to someone considering therapy with you?